jfloff/pywFM/README.md

 Sure, it's not Python native yada yada ...
 But at least we have a bulletproof, battle-tested implementation that we can guide ourselves with.

 ### Installing
-Binary installers for the latest released version are available at the Python package index: http://pypi.python.org/pypi/pywFM/

-And via `pip`:
+`pywFM` was develop for Python 2.7 (feel free to PR a Python 3 transition).
+Install using `pip`:
 ```shell
 pip install pywFM
 ```

+Binary installers for the latest released version are available at the [Python package index](http://pypi.python.org/pypi/pywFM/).

 ### Dependencies
 * numpy